Photo by wavebreakmedia / Shutterstock.com

 Phovoir / Shutterstock.com

-“For individuals in their prime, people who are healthy and financially secure, divorce can bring a new lease on life.
-Spouses who felt tied down and constrained are now able to pursue their own goals, reinventing themselves in their third age.”
+The Bowling Green State researchers state that, “for individuals in their prime, people who are healthy and financially secure, divorce can bring a new lease on life.”

 2. Two apart don’t live as cheaply as two together